 A Germantown athlete who died days after collapsing during a college football practice had showed signs he needed medical attention the morning of the workout, Frostburg State University said in a statement Wednesday.

-Frostburg fullback Derek Sheely died late Sunday, nearly a week after he collapsed at an Aug.
+Frostburg fullback Derek Sheely late Sunday, nearly a week after he collapsed at an Aug.
 22 workout.
 As friends and family try to make sense of the Northwest High School graduate's death, more details are beginning to emerge.

 According to the statement from Frostburg: